server .js.html

 send(entry)

-object, and can instead just send a plain JavaScript object that matches the format used from AddRequest.toObject()
+Allows you to send a SearchEntry object.
+You do not need to explicitly pass in a SearchEntry object, and can instead just send a plain JavaScript object that matches the format used from AddRequest.toObject().

 server.search('o=example', (req, res, next) => {